Twoody/portals/react/tests/rectangle-5/README.txt

 		MAX_SPEED;
 		No overlap when initialized;
 		Balls are sliding off of eachother depedant on their sizes;
+		All states and option pulled over from ../slanted-1/src/ Showing ball cnt;
+		Multiple balls working;
 	Not Working:
 	Bugs:
 		Ball is being squished for no reason by screen size changes;
+		Able to make new ball inside of movable rectanlge;